 With the Segments feature it is possible to manage different sectors of a company or different projects of an association and to obtain for each one the balance sheet and the complete profit & loss statement with the breakdown of revenues, costs and profit or loss.

-The segments are set out in the chart of accounts.
+The segments are set out in the Chart of Accounts.
 When you enter a transaction, you also indicate the segment.
 Segments can also be used to manage branches, divisions or areas of business.
 A museum can use them to have reports of different exhibitions, a transport agency to have reports for each individual vehicle.

-- In the Subdivision tab, activate the Subdivision by segment option
+- Activate the Subdivision by segment option

 - Select the segment for which the balance sheet should be obtained (by project or by branch office)

-Report by projects
+Report by Sector